 Second, there are those who learn of polygamy and desire to practice it, believing (incorrectly) that if it was good enough for Joseph, it is good enough for them.
 Surely this fear should be receding over a hundred years after the excommunication of John W. Taylor.
 But today's general authorities were born when this was a very real threat.
 Some have adult memories of Apostle Richard Lyman's excommunication in 1943.
-Lyman had slipped from friendship to imagined union in heaven to an adulterous liaison that betrayed his wife and thousands who had honored him.
-Leaders of the modern Church don't want to risk losing even a single soul to polygamy.
+Lyman had slipped from friendship with a woman to an imagined union with her in heaven to an adulterous "polygamous" liaison.
+Lyman had betrayed his wife and thousands who had honored him.
+Leaders of the modern Church don't want to risk losing anyone else they love to polygamy.

-Third, the actual history of Nauvoo polygamy has been clouded by obfuscation.
+Third, the actual history of Nauvoo polygamy has been shrouded in secrecy.
 This was originally intended to protect the repentant souls who had been seduced by John C. Bennett and his Strikers.
-How could the Church tell those things that had been stricken from the record, details that had only ever been known to a select few who took the secrets to their graves over a century ago?
+How could the Church tell those things which had been stricken from the record, details that had only ever been known to a select few who took the secrets to their graves over a century ago?